top of page

 6.4 JINGLE TAPS – are not permitted.
 Competitors in Champion Tap solo sections will have their shoes checked by the Stage Manager.
 Other tap sections will be checked at random.

-6.5 STAGE EFFECTS – bales of hay, straw, lit candles, sparklers, lit cigarettes or any naked flames are NOT permitted.
+6.5 STAGE EFFECTS – Bales of hay, straw, lit candles, sparklers, lit cigarettes or any naked flames are NOT permitted.
 Balloons or any inflatable objects are to be weighted or attached and are not permitted to be released on stage.
 Approved smoke or fog effects are permitted in appropriate sections, with prior approval by the Venue Technician.

 6.7 ROSIN – Rosin is strictly prohibited.
 Competitors found using rosin will be disqualified.